devmount/third-stats/README.md

 ### Become a tester

 Cutting edge alpha releases of ThirdStats can be found on the [dedicated ThirdStats CDN](https://third-stats.cdn.devmount.com/).
-You can install these alpha releases and test them as you like.
+You can manually install these alpha releases and test them as you like.

 If you encounter any problem, please [issue a bug report](https://github.com/devmount/third-stats/issues/new?template=bug_report.md).
 If you have ideas for additional features, please [issue a feature request](https://github.com/devmount/third-stats/issues/new?template=feature_request.md).

-⚠ Keep in mind: Alpha releases can be unstable and break things.

 ### Become a ThirdStats developer